Utkarsh-37/votingApp/README.md

-# Voting Application Created By Ujjawal Soni
+# Voting Application By Ujjawal Soni

 This is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.